scapaf64-prog/my-python-games/Space Invaders/README.txt

 "Space Invaders"

+heavy shooter-action...

-addicting shooter.....
-Arrow-Keys to move,    SPACE to shoot,    ESC for exit
+Arrow-Keys to move,    SPACE for shooting,    ESC for exit

 3 eliminated enemies to gain one shield-point,     if your shield is used up, your ship is red blinking and explode.